- Hi! I am Nisha Patel, a Practicing Chartered Accountant by profession and a qualified Company Secretary.

 - Hailing from the city of Dhokla and Fafda – Ahmedabad; I always dreamt of having my own office since my childhood.

-- Here is my journey of how I balanced between my work and professional life and how you can too.
+- Here is my journey of how I balanced my work and professional life and how you can too.

 Never wanted to become a CA but life had different plans for me